Last updated on : 12 Nov, 2025

 Follow these simple steps to ensure precise blood pressure readings at home.

-At least 30 minutes before measuring, avoid caffeine, smoking, and exercise.
+At least 30 minutes before measuring, avoid caffeine, smoking, and moderate-to-vigorous exercise [1].
 Take a moment to relax for five minutes and ensure your bladder is empty for optimal comfort and accuracy.

 Find a comfortable seat where you can sit upright with your back supported.
-Keep your feet flat on the floor and your legs uncrossed to promote proper circulation.
+Keep your feet flat on the floor and your legs uncrossed to prevent artificial elevation of readings [1].

-Place the cuff directly on your bare upper arm, ensuring it’s at heart level.
-Check that the cuff fits snugly but not too tightly around your arm for an accurate reading.
+Place the cuff directly on your bare upper arm.
+The middle of the cuff should be positioned directly over the artery and at the level of your heart [1].
+Check that the cuff fits snugly but not too tightly around your arm.

 When you’re ready, press the start button on your monitor and allow it to automatically inflate and deflate the cuff.
-Remain still and quiet during the measurement process.
+Remain still and quiet; avoid talking during the measurement process [1].

-For the most reliable results, take two readings one minute apart.
-Ideally, repeat this process twice daily to track your blood pressure over time.
+For the most reliable results, take two to three readings one minute apart [1].
+You should take your readings twice daily (e.g., morning and evening) to track your blood pressure over time.

-Keep a record of your readings using a blood pressure tracker or your device’s built-in memory function.
-This will help you and your doctor monitor your progress and make informed decisions about your health.
+Keep a detailed record of your readings using a blood pressure tracker or your device’s built-in memory function.
+This allows you and your doctor to monitor your progress and calculate an average reading, which is often more indicative of your true blood pressure [2].

 Despite best efforts, inaccurate readings can occur due to common mistakes.
 Be mindful of these key errors: